MicrosoftDocs/azure-ai-docs/articles/ai-services/computer-vision/how-to/use-persondirectory.md

 ```

 > [!NOTE]
 > As soon as the call returns, the created **DynamicPersonGroup** will be ready to use in an Identify call, with any **Person** references provided in the process.
-The completion status of the returned operation ID, on the other hand, indicates the update status of the person-to-group relationship.
+The completion status of the returned operation ID, on the other hand, only indicates the update status for [Get Dynamic Person Group References](/rest/api/face/person-directory-operations/get-dynamic-person-group-references) lookup calls.

 ### Update the DynamicPersonGroup